sylvaticus/MITx_6.86x/Unit 01 - Linear Classifiers and Generalizations/Unit 01 - Linear Classifiers and Generalizations.md

 A **hyperparameter** $\alpha$ then balance these two terms in our function to minimise.
 And we remain with the task to choose this parameter, as it is not determined by the minimisation of the function as it is for $(\theta,\theta_0)$.
 We'll see that to find $\alpha$ we will use indeed the cross validation using training data only and how choosing alpha will affect the performance of the model.

 We'll go trough cross the method of cross validation which this is actually how we find $\alpha$ in practice using training data only, not the test data.

 ### Support Vector Machine

 What are the Loss and the regularisation functions for Support Vector Machines (SVM)

-SVm obj: maximise the margins of the decision boundary
+SVM obj: maximise the margins of the decision boundary

 Distance from point $i$ to the decision boundary: